hellodriven/react-native-popup-dialog/README.md

 ## HelloDriven React Native Popup Dialog
 We use this library in our app but the original library is not maintained.
 This fork makes the following changes:
 - Remove lifecycle warnings due to deprecated methods
+- Replace deprecated react-native-general-siblings with react-native-root-siblings

+Long term this git repo should be replaced with something else.

 Original Documentation below.